What are Financial Decisions?

 Return on investment is one of the most important factors influencing any investment decision.
-Managers will invest in projects that have a higher ROI and lower risk compared to other projects.
+Managers will invest in projects with a higher ROI and lower risk than other projects.

 Managers will choose to invest in projects with higher positive cash flows, which will keep their liquidity position intact and comfortable.

 The availability of both short-term and long-term capital in the company influences its investment decisions.
 Interest rates, repayment period, time of maturity of the project, quantum and start of return, etc., also influence the choice of one project over another.